asmith81/UCSD_MJM_Final_Direct/docs/adr/003-dependency-injection-patterns.md

    - Factories should handle dependency creation and wiring
    - Register implementations with factories rather than hardcoding them

-4. **Optional Dependencies**:
+4. **Type System Organization**:
-   - Minimize optional dependencies when possible
+   - Keep type definitions in separate modules
-   - When optional dependencies are needed, document their default behavior clearly
+   - Avoid circular dependencies through proper module organization
-   - Consider using the Null Object pattern for optional dependencies
+   - Use enums for type definitions where appropriate

 5. **Testing Considerations**:
    - Design components to be testable in isolation